 Questions this will answer:

-• How much revenue do we need this quarter?
+- How much revenue do we need to generate this quarter?

 Why it matters:

 Because revenue is the whole reason we’re in sales!
-Execs want to know how much more money the company needs to meet its goals.
+Executives want to know how much more money the company needs to meet its goals.
 If budget isn't met, it means some strategy adjustments need to happen.
-Sales might need to spend more time outbound prospecting, while Marketing might need to change their inbound campaigns.
+The sales team might need to spend more time on outbound prospecting while the marketing team might need to change their inbound campaigns.

 7. Won revenue by region